First Time User? Enroll now.

 Home > Health Library > Caregiving: Using a Bedside Commode (Toilet)

-Keep the commode close to your loved one's bed.
+It helps to keep the commode close to your loved one's bed.
 Place it where it will be easy to get to but not in the way, such as against the wall.
 Keep the area near the commode free from clutter.

 After the person is done using the commode: